Property Guides

 Enbloc Cycle in Singapore

-The en-bloc cycle seems to run on a 10-year cycle.
-The first wave occurred in 1997 with almost 100 collective sales completed in the three years preceding, and the second happened in 2007 when almost 170 en-bloc deals worth $12.61 billion were closed in one single year.
-The most recent wave that occurred in 2017 also witnessed at least 37 tenders.
+Historically, Singapore's en-bloc activity has tended to move in roughly 10-year waves.
+The first wave peaked in 1997 with almost 100 collective sales completed in the three years preceding it, and the second came in 2007 when almost 170 en-bloc deals worth $12.61 billion were closed in a single year.
+The third wave ran through 2017 to 2018, with at least 37 tenders launched in 2017 alone.

 Is En-bloc Potential a Factor to Consider When Purchasing a Property?